JonathanWoollett-Light/scheduling/README.md

-# scheduling
+# 🚧 EXTRME WIP 🚧

 An attempt at a generalised scheduling algorithm.

-EXTREMELY WIP
+Currently implementing scheduling for a taxis system.